ense374-worf/planner-app/Documentation/README.md

-This folder contains all the project planning realated documents
+This folder contains all the project planning/diagramming/prototyping realated documents